fragrussu/sardunet/tutorials/README.md

 help(sardunet.sardunet_v1)
 ```

-Additionaly, a number of command line tools are provided to help you train and use SARDU-Net objects.
-The command line tools available are:
+Additionaly, a number of command line tools are provided to help you train and use SARDU-Net objects:

 * [`extractvoxels_sardunet.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/extractvoxels_sardunet.py) extracts measurements from qMRI scans storerd in NIFTI format to train a SARDU-Net;